konstantinosBlatsoukasRepo/obsidian/algorithms and data structures/HeapPriorityQueues.md

 Heaps are coming in two flavors min heap and max heap

-A heap is a bunary tree which the the parent node has always smaller value than the childs.
+A heap is a binary tree which the the parent node has always smaller value than the childs.

 ```